 Each applicant will be issued a thirteen character account number.
 The first two characters will be "RI", followed in most instances by the company's Federal Identification Number, followed by a two character suffix, usually "00".
-The Social Security number of the owner or an officer of a company may be used if the company does not have a Federal Identification Number.
-The complete thirteen character number must be provided whenever you are inquiring about your account.
+A Federal Identification Number is required for each application.
+The Federal Identification Number must be provided whenever you are inquiring about your account.